5 Sights in Ajaccio, France (with Map and Images)

 3. Phare des Sanguinaires / u Fanali

 The lighthouse of the Sanguinaires Islands, or lighthouse of the Gulf of Ajaccio, is a lighthouse that dominates the highest point of the Grande Sanguinaire, the main island of the Sanguinaires archipelago.
-The property is 18 km west of Ajaccio.
+It is 18 km west of Ajaccio as the crow flies.
 It marks the south-west coast of Corsica and the entrance to the Gulf of Ajaccio.

 4. Palais Fesch